shamrin/placeholder1/EXAMPLES.md

-# SQL on the frontend
+# SQL on the frontend, safely

 Hello world: